Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Analytical policy gradient

+A compatible critic can be formulated based on a linear function of the feature-map $\phi(s,a)= \nabla_{\beta} \log(\pi(a \vert s))$, as exemplified for the Gaussian policy in Section~\ref{sec: background-RKHS-AC}.
+For the Gauss QKP, this reduces to $\phi(s,a) = K(s_i,:)\Sigma^{-1} (a_i - \mu(s_i))$.
+The critic is trained by classical kernel regression to minimise the MSE on a buffer of previously collected data:

+The \textit{iid} replay of many trajectories collected from past behaviour policies provides more efficient convergence similar to a supervised learning setting, as it avoids to overfit on data from the new behaviour policy, and the batch of training data can be much larger than $n_2$ without affecting the query complexity.

 In practice, the occupancy measure is not a distribution.
-However, Appendix~\ref{app: occupancy-proof} shows that the related occupancy distribution can be implemented by forming a quantum analogue of Algorithm~\ref{alg: occupancy}. \begin{definition} \textbf{State-action occupancy oracle.} A state-action occupancy oracle $U_{X,\mathcal{S} \times \mathcal{A}}$ is a binary oracle that takes the form
+However, a related occupancy distribution can be implemented by forming a quantum analogue of classical occupancy-based sampling (Algorithm~\ref{alg: occupancy}) in what we call a state-action occupancy oracle. \begin{definition} \textbf{State-action occupancy oracle.} A state-action occupancy oracle $U_{X,\mathcal{S} \times \mathcal{A}}$ is a binary oracle that takes the form